Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Evaluation

 \begin{itemize} \item \RQOne \item \RQTwo \item \RQThree \end{itemize}

-The closest tools we identified to \SystemName{} are RIPE Atlas, PerfOps, Cedexis, and KeyCDN Tools.
+The tools closest to \GlobalpingSystemName{} we identified are RIPE Atlas, PerfOps, Cedexis, and KeyCDN Tools.

-RIPE Atlas is a global Internet measurement network that collects information about Internet connectivity and reachability via thousands of probes around the world \cite{b2}.
-Users can also earn credits in RIPE Atlas by hosting probes and spending them by requesting measurements from RIPE Atlas, similar to \SystemName{}.
+RIPE Atlas is a global Internet measurement network that collects data on Internet connectivity and reachability from thousands of probes worldwide \cite{b2}.
+Users can also earn credits in RIPE Atlas by hosting probes and spending them by requesting measurements from RIPE Atlas, similar to \GlobalpingSystemName{}.

-\SystemName{} and RIPE Atlas use a globally distributed network of community-hosted probes to perform ping, traceroute, and DNS resolution on target hosts from anywhere in the world \cite{b1, b2}.
+\GlobalpingSystemName{} and RIPE Atlas use a globally distributed network of community-hosted probes to perform ping, traceroute, and DNS resolution on target hosts from anywhere in the world \cite{b1, b2}.
 In addition, both have open-source components \cite{b1, b2}.
-RIPE Atlas also offers more sophisticated features that include custom measurements and anchoring probes for the constant monitoring of critical points on the Internet \cite{b1}.
-RIPE Atlas has over 12,000 probes spread across the globe, while \SystemName{} is still developing at +1000 probes \cite{b6}.
-Researchers published an academic paper describing RIPE Atlas' technical details in 2015 \cite{b2}.
-This paper is the only scholarly work we found in the literature that is related to introducing a system that performs network diagnostics globally.
-Therefore, we were unable to create a dedicated "Related Work" section in this paper.
+RIPE Atlas also offers more sophisticated features, including custom measurements and anchored probes for continuous monitoring of critical points on the Internet \cite{b1}.
+RIPE Atlas has over 12,000 probes spread throughout the world, while \GlobalpingSystemName{} is still developing with +3000 probes \cite{b6}.
+The researchers published an academic paper in 2015 describing the technical details of RIPE Atlas \cite{b2}.
+This paper is the only scholarly work we have found in the literature on introducing a system that performs ND globally.

+In terms of design, RIPE Atlas is more oriented towards research and academics \cite{b1}.
+Network engineers, researchers, and ISPs use it to make large-scale measurements \cite{b1}.
+On the other hand, \GlobalpingSystemName{} values simplicity and ease of use for all users, including researchers and non-technicals \cite{b1}.
+To the best of our knowledge, \GlobalpingSystemName{} is the first and only global ND platform to focus on democratizing ND through low-barrier access, officially using workflow integration tools, enabling real-time measurements instead of RIPE Atlas' near real-time, and officially using Docker for its probes, simplifying the setup process significantly compared to the hardware probes often associated with RIPE Atlas.

+\GlobalpingSystemName{}'s primary use cases are benchmarking DevOps, monitoring CDN, and enabling teams to troubleshoot in real time \cite{b1}.
+One can run tests from a particular cloud vendor, such as AWS or Google Cloud, using \GlobalpingSystemName{} for specific regions to compare latency and connectivity and decide on the best vendor for one's requirements.
+Even running tests with \GlobalpingSystemName{} from certain ISPs can help debug ISP-level routing or performance issues affecting some users.
+Another use case is confirming that their CDN is properly routing traffic to the closest Point of Presence for users in various geographical areas and comparing performance across CDN vendors.
+In terms of reliability, \GlobalpingSystemName{} 's HTTP measurement functionality helps track uptime and response times for API endpoints across multiple worldwide locations.
+In the security realm, \GlobalpingSystemName{} can be used to verify the status and details of TLS certificates across various systems and confirm that they are correctly configured and have not expired.